Kabokweni: Activities

 Sport is the most celebrated and attentive lifestyle choice for local residents.
 Soccer is the most played, viewed and watched activity across the whole district.
 Other activities such as Netball, Rugby, Tennis, Bush hunting, Swimming, Volleyball, Running, Cycling, Drag Racing, Hiking and Long jump are common in Kabokweni.
 Young kids are subjected to indigenous games, mostly girls.
 There's a count of more than 7 public sport fields, along with the fully functioning renovated stadium "Kabokweni Stadium".
 Athletes prefer afternoon sporting and training, because Afternoons have low weather conditions.

 Entertainment

-Party lifestyle is the most famous way to live around Kabokweni.
-Every weekend, civilians gather around popular places such as Siya Bar, to spend time with their friends and loved ones.
 Underground music has been a key product for some artist to make money in clubs as Dj's or Producers for Gqom, Amapiano, Deep House and Slow Jam.
-Occasional events occurred throughout the years with some for kids hosted by the Robert Gumede Foundation.
 Modeling events are held every year in Kabokweni shopping centre around November to December with free entrance hosted by Kabokweni Plaza.
 Other plays of entertainment are Car Drifting shows that were lawfully stopped due to complaints of not binding to safety rules during this events.
 Plans to revive Car Drifting were taken into considerations, with new guidelines that ensure violence doesn't appeal on this events.